 . . .
 His message to Congress in December, 1904, was significantly without most of the equivocations of the past.
 Over half the document was given over to proposals for new economic and social legislation.9

 He called for the Federal government to pass an employer’s liability act for its employees and those of contractors employed by the government.
-There were requests for such things as requiring the use of safety devices on railroads, regulation of hours of labor of railroad workers, giving the Interstate Commerce Commission power to establish rail rates, establishing a Bureau of Corporations to license interstate business, the instituting of numerous reforms in the
+There were requests for such things as requiring the use of safety devices on railroads, regulation of hours of labor of railroad workers, giving the Interstate Commerce Commission power to establish rail rates, establishing a Bureau of Corporations to license interstate business, the instituting of numerous reforms in the District of Columbia, and so forth.
+Some of these were made into law, and other reforms were instigated during his second administration.

 Main Features of the Plans